Train derails and burns down in southern Chile

 A freight train derailed and was set on fire by unidentified individuals this Tuesday (2) in La Araucanía, southern Chile, under a state of emergency and militarization ordered by the government to deter repeated attacks and clashes amidst a conflict with the Mapuche indigenous people.

-A group of unidentified people “caused damage to the sleepers” of the railway near the city of Victoria (616 km south of Santiago), causing the derailment of some wagons, which “were set on fire”, reported Sebastián Lara, of the Police Chilean Civilian.
+A group of unidentified people “caused damage to the sleepers” of the railway near the city of Victoria (616 km south of Santiago), causing the derailment of some wagons, which “were set on fire,” Sebastián Lara, of the Police, informed the local press Chilean Civilian.

-The incident took place in an area of difficult access, which complicated the arrival of firefighters and police officers, who had to move on foot.
+The incident took place in an area with difficult access, which complicated access for firefighters and police, who had to arrive on foot.
 Authorities have launched an investigation to find the perpetrators.

 “This is an attempt on human life because it could have been against a passenger train that runs between Temuco and Victoria,” said Víctor Manoli, presidential delegate (central government representative) in La Araucanía.